trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 ## Part 3: The Social & Emotional Code: Teams, Stress, and the Psychology of Safety

-We have talked about the individual brain—the "software" and the "hardware."
+We have talked about the individual brain — the "software" and the "hardware."
 But unless you are coding in a cave on Mars, you do not work in a vacuum.
 You work in a team.
 And this brings us to the most critical environment for creativity: the social dynamic.

 ### Myth 3: The Lonely Genius

-There is a persistent romantic image of the "Lonely Genius"—the brilliant recluse who locks themselves in a tower and emerges with a finished masterpiece.
+There is a persistent romantic image of the "Lonely Genius" — the brilliant recluse who locks themselves in a tower and emerges with a finished masterpiece.
 In reality, innovation is statistically a **team sport**.

 Research on "Distributed Intelligence" provides overwhelming evidence that the power of the unaided individual mind is highly overrated.
 Most of our intelligence and creativity results from interaction: collaborating with other individuals, using shared tools, and building upon existing artifacts.
 Cities with higher densities of "creative industries" produce significantly more patents, suggesting that proximity and collision of ideas drive innovation.